mchlstr/portswigger-web-security-academy/06. Information disclosure/04-lab-Authentication-bypass-via-information-disclosure/04-lab.md

-# Authentication bypass via information disclosure
+# Lab: Authentication bypass via information disclosure
 ## Lab Description

 This lab's **administration interface** has an authentication bypass vulnerability, but it is impractical to exploit without knowledge of a custom HTTP header used by the front-end.